Michael Henry Heim: Biography

 Heim was born in Manhattan, New York City, on January 21, 1943.
 His father, Imre Heim, was Hungarian, born in Budapest.
 He moved to the U.S. in 1939, where he was a music composer (under the pseudonym Imre Hajdu) and a master baker.
 In New York, Imre was working as a piano teacher when he was introduced to Blanche, Heim's mother, whom he married shortly thereafter.
 Shortly after Pearl Harbor, Imre joined the U.S. Army.
 At the time of Heim's birth, Imre was stationed in Alabama.

 Heim's father died when he was four, and he was raised by his mother and step-father in Staten Island.
 In 1966, he was drafted into the US Army during the Vietnam War.
 When it was discovered that he was the sole surviving son of a soldier who had died in service, he was relieved from the draft.

-During the Soviet invasion of Czechoslovakia in 1968, Heim was in Prague employed as translator by UNESCO.
-When the tanks rolled into Prague, he was in the unique position of being able to translate between Czech and Russian, thereby facilitating communications between the Soviet soldiers and the Czechoslovaks on the streets.
+During the Soviet invasion of Czechoslovakia in 1968, Heim was in Prague employed as a translator by UNESCO.
+When the tanks rolled into Prague, he was able to translate between Czech and Russian, thereby facilitating communications between the Soviet soldiers and the Czechoslovaks on the streets.
 With his knowledge of German, he was also able to assist a West German television crew in navigating the occupied city and interviewing ordinary Czech citizens, and to warn potential victims that Soviet agents were looking for them.

 He was married for thirty-seven years to his wife, Priscilla Smith Kerr, who brought three children of her own, Rebecca, Jocelyn and Michael, into the family from a previous marriage.
 He died on September 29, 2012, of complications from melanoma.